m4n1c22/os_labs/os_lab_3/README.md

 *`task2_3.sh` is a shell script which automates the user level producers  & consumers.
 * Usage is `sh task2_3.sh`.

+*Note: Before running the shell scripts ensure that you are in SuperUser mode.*
 Hope you have fun!!!